janhenpf/CompMethodsInHEP/README.md

 # CompMethodsInHEP
-Computing Methods in High Energy Physics
+This is my repository for the course Computing Methods in High Energy Physics.